BADA is the leading trade association for the fine art, design and antiques community. Read our guide to caring for antique brass and antique copper.

 Copper cooking utensils

-It can be hazardous to prepare food and drink with antique copper cooking utensils.
+It can be hazardous to prepare food and drink with antique copper cooking ware.

 Always ensure your utensils have a perfect tin lining.

-London-based specialists Leon Jaeggi & Sons offer a professional tin lining service.
+For peace of mind London based specialists Leon Jaeggi and Sons offer a professional tin lining service.

 Always clean copper cooking utensils as soon as possible after use.